 No trip to Ronda would be complete without hearing at least a small amount of Flamenco guitar.
 But to visit one of Celias concerts is an absolute treat.
 She is one of the most talented flamenco guitarist I have ever heard and she can be seen playing at Calle Calvo Asensio, 8.
-(RONDA) at 7.70pm most nights.
+(RONDA) at 6pm and 7.30pm most nights.
+The concerts last for 1 hour.

 Alan Pearson, a retired maintenance engineer from the UK discovered a passion for painting as a young boy, and has developed his art around the scenes he sees in his daily routine.
 Many of the canvases in Alan’s portfolio date back to the 1980s while working in England, although he has been at his most prolific since moving to Spain.